Novu Wellness Mental Health

 Conclusion

 Having Borderline Personality Disorder (BPD) or covert narcissism doesn’t make someone a bad person.
 It means they’re carrying pain that may show up in confusing or hurtful ways.
-These disorders can be hard to live with and even harder to understand but they are also treatable.
+These disorders can be hard to live with and even harder to understand, but they are also treatable.
 With time, support, and the right kind of mental health therapy, healing is possible.

 If you’re feeling overwhelmed or unsure whether you or someone close to you is struggling with BPD or covert narcissism, you don’t have to go through it alone.
 At Novu Wellness, our caring team of therapists in Roswell, GA, is here to help.
 We understand these complex disorders and provide therapy that supports real change step by step.